 1. Download the MSC for Me App to your smartphone

-MSC for Me is an incredibly functional and fun app for anybody going on an MSC cruise.
-Starting before you sail, users may book a show, shore excursions, prepay for drinks or specialty restaurants, and add activities to a personal agenda.
+MSC for Me is an incredibly functional and fun app for anyone on an MSC cruise.
+Before you sail, users may book a show, shore excursions, prepay for drinks or specialty restaurants, and add activities to a personal agenda.

-Once onboard MSC Seaside, guests will be able to use the MSC for Me chat function to message fellow cruisers without purchasing an internet package.
+Once onboard MSC Seaside, guests can use the MSC for Me chat function to message fellow cruisers without purchasing an internet package.
 Additionally, a “what to eat” feature gives insight into local in season and fresh ingredients in meals onboard as the ship moves from port to port.
 Of course, the app also includes a map of the vessel, and the ability to check events and add them to the planner.

 2. Look into the Easy Drinks Package

 MSC offers drinks packages on every sailing like every other major cruise line, and there are several levels to choose from.
-The Easy Package is often overlooked by passengers, but it certainly shouldn’t be.
+Passengers often overlook the Easy Package, but it certainly shouldn’t be.
 For only $35 per day (at writing time), the package includes anything under $6 in most venues and includes beer, wine, liquor, specialty coffees, and bottled water.
 Sometimes this package is offered as a promo during booking, so keep a lookout for that.

 3. Asian Market Kitchen

 Many of the largest ships at sea now have teppanyaki restaurants onboard, and MSC Seaside has one too.
 Unique, however, is the Asian Market Kitchen, a concept from celebrity chef Roy Yamaguchi, the creator of Hawaiian Fusion.
 Asian Market Kitchen differs from his land-based restaurants by presenting an unforgettable pan-Asian menu.